thindil/steamsky/bin/doc/MODDING.md

   members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it)
 - Tags "career": Available careers for player when choice this faction.
 Text between tags is description of career visible in new game setting.
+If faction don't have any available career then it is unavailable for player.
 - Attribute "playerindex": index of mobile used for starting player character, when he/she choice this career.
 Value must be existing mobile index from any mobiles file.